 Patient and family-centred care

-Family-centered care is based on the belief that the family is a child's primary source of strength and support.
+Patient and family-centered care is based on the belief that the family is a child's primary source of strength and support.
 Healthcare professionals are the experts on health and disease.
 Parents are the experts on their child and they can offer essential information to enhance their child's health care.
 A successful partnership between health care providers and families is based on mutual trust, respect and responsibility.

-Family-centered care is marked by five guiding principles:
+Patient and family-centered care is marked by five guiding principles:

 Parents and other family members deserve respect.
 They love their children and want what is best for them.
 Accordingly, their choices should be respected together with their values, beliefs and cultural backgrounds.